Likelihood Reconstruction for Radio Detectors of Neutrinos and Cosmic Rays: Probabilistic noise model

 If the spectrum is chosen to be a box function extending from 0 to the Nyquist frequency, the generated noise will be uncorrelated Gaussian noise, also called white noise.
 If, however, a band-limited spectrum with a cut-off at low and/or high frequencies is chosen, the generated noise will have correlations between neighboring samples.
 The latter is the case for the noise observed in radio detectors.
-We show a few examples in Fig.~\ref{fig_noise}.
-The first row shows white noise, the second row shows unrealistically strongly band-limited noise, and the last row shows a realistic noise spectrum using a Butterworth high- and lowpass filter.
-All traces also show an injected simulated neutrino signal.
+We show a few examples of different noise scenarios in Fig.~\ref{fig_noise} with an injected simulated neutrino signal.
+The first row shows white noise, the second row shows unrealistically strongly band-limited noise, and the last row shows a realistic noise spectrum.
+The realistic spectrum is based on the averaged noise spectrum for a single RNO-G antenna presented in Figure~3 in Ref.~\cite{Agarwal:20259H}.
+Additionally, we added two notch filters to demonstrate the robustness of our method in cases where anthropogenic continuous-wave (CW) signals need to be filtered out.
+We note that the method presented in this section works for any noise spectrum with Rayleigh-distributed amplitudes, as long as the spectrum is known or can be measured.

 In any problem where successive measurements are Gaussian and uncorrelated, the standard objective function to minimize in order to fit a curve, e.g., $\mu(t_n; \boldsymbol{\theta})$, parameterized by $\boldsymbol{\theta} = (\theta_0, \ldots, \theta_{n_\theta})$, to a measured dataset, e.g., $V(t_n)$, is the chi-square,